SuffolkLITLab/doc-assembly-line/variable_names.md

 * docket_number

 **Note**: just ignore/delete any drop-down menus for court name in existing court forms.
 We'll replace with the name of the court, written out as a new field.
-You can likely cover up the field.
+You can likely cover up the field by setting a white background.

 Below variables will be filled in to have the full name(s) of the various people who fill that role.
 E.g., you might have user/user2 both in the Plaintiff field.
-It would display as a list with a comma in between each name.
+It would display as a list with a comma or and in between each name.
 E.g., Joe Smith and Jane Smith.

 * plaintiff (we'll have a question that says which of the people we ask about is the Plaintiff/Defendant)